reginax/cspace-cucumber/README.md

 #### Example Integration Test Class
-The integration test class is all boilerplate, but required.
+The integration test class for Place Authority at `src/test/java/org/collectionspace.qa.cucumber/place/PlaceAuthorityIT.java` is all boilerplate, but required.
 It should look something like:

 ```java
 package org.collectionspace.qa.cucumber.place;